Indrāni Parish

 Indrāni Parish (Indrānu pagasts) is an administrative unit of Madona Municipality, Latvia.
-The administrative center is located in the town of Lubāna.
+The administrative center is located in the town of Lubāna, which is not a part of the parish.

 Since 2021, the parish is a part of the local executive Lubāna Association (Lubānas apvienība) together with Lubāna town.
 From 2007 to 2021, the parish was a part of Lubāna Municipality.